AbdulrahmanSameem/k-mean-clustering/README.md

 # k-mean-clustring

-Required technologies to be installed
+Required technologies to be install

 1. python
 2. Numpy